How Business Owners Are Using Small Acts to Make a Big Difference

 Tara-Lyn Nuniziata, the owner of The Studio Tara-Lyn Pilates, does personal check-in phone calls and notes, client appreciation classes with socials after workouts, and community donation classes to unify their community.
 She also suggests each of her instructors knows as many clients by name as possible and at least one unique thing about them.
 She believes genuine exchanges build community and a memorable culture.

 Ready to take your customer experience to the next level at your business?
-Download our interactive audit templates to get started:
+Download our interactive audit template to get started: